EskiMojo14/mix-n-matchers/README.md

 ### Vitest

-If you're using Vitest, you should use `mix-n-matchers/vitest` instead of the 'all' entry point.:
+If you're using Vitest, you should use `mix-n-matchers/vitest` instead of the 'all' entry point:

 ```ts
 // global.d.ts